odin-detector/odin-data/README.md

 This application is intended to run as part of a large system with multiple servers concurrently acquiring data from the frontend electronics.
-Although the application does not communicate with other instances it can be made aware of the number of filewriter processes - and it's own rank (or index) in the overall system.
+Although the application does not communicate with other instances it can be made aware of the number of frameProcessor applications and it's own rank (or index) in the overall system.
 This lets it calculate suitable dataset offsets for writing frames, received in the "temporal mode" (i.e. round robin between all DAQ servers).

 ### Commandline Interface

-The following options and arguments can be given in the usual fashion where defaults can be configured in a configuration file (`-c,--config`) - but overriden by a user on the commandline:
+The following options and arguments can be given on the commandline:

+    $ frameProcessor --version
+    frameProcessor version 1-3-0dls3-1-g4c39452-dirty

-	bin/filewriter --help
+    $ frameProcessor --help
-	usage: filewriter [options]
+    Usage: frameProcessor [options]

-       odin-data version: 0-5-0dls1-155-g3ca9b51-dirty

     Generic options:
       -h [ --help ]         Print this help message
-	  -c [ --config ] arg   Specify program configuration file
+      -v [ --version ]      Print program version string -c [ --config ] arg   Specify program configuration file

     Configuration options:
       -d [ --debug-level ] arg (=0)         Set the debug level -l [ --logconfig ] arg                Set the log4cxx logging configuration file